Airtable/blocks/packages/sdk/docs/api.md

 // Check if user could potentially delete records.
 // Use when you don't know the specific records you want to delete yet (for example, to show
 // or hide UI controls that let you select records to delete.)
-// Equivalent to table.checkPermissionsForDeleteRecord()
+// Equivalent to table.hasPermissionToDeleteRecord()
 const deleteUnknownRecordsCheckResult = table.checkPermissionsForDeleteRecords();
 ```

 Returns **PermissionCheckResult** PermissionCheckResult `{hasPermission: true}` if the current user
-can create the specified record, `{hasPermission: false, reasonDisplayString: string}` otherwise.
+can delete the specified records, `{hasPermission: false, reasonDisplayString: string}` otherwise.
 `reasonDisplayString` may be used to display an error message to the user.

 #### checkPermissionsForUpdateRecord